 Spelling and sound and letter knowledge

-These vignettes demonstrate aspects of explicit teaching about spelling and sound and letter knowledge of the Australian Curriculum: English.
+These vignettes demonstrate differentiated teaching and learning about spelling and sound and letter knowledge of the Australian Curriculum: English.

-These vignettes demonstrate aspects of explicit teaching about spelling gathered from a range of contexts across the years of schooling.
+These vignettes demonstrate approaches to differentiating teaching and learning about spelling, gathered from a range of contexts across the years of schooling.

 Based on Australian Curriculum, Assessment and Reporting Authority (ACARA) materials.